 Common Injuries After Car Accidents

-LSU reports that there were approximately 71,300 injuries resulting from car accidents in 2019.
+Every year, about 3,000,000 people in the U.S. are injured in car crashes.
 Some of the most common injuries that occur in car accidents include:

 Spinal Cord Injuries

-A spinal cord injury occurs when a physical trauma—like that which you may experience in a car accident—causes damage to the spinal cord.
-This type of injury can make it difficult for the victim to walk, can cause loss of bladder or bowel control, or can cause pain or stiffness in the back or neck area, among other injuries.
-The majority of people who suffer from spinal cord injuries require wheelchairs and other assistive devices to manage their mobility loss.
+This type of injury can make it difficult for you to walk, cause loss of bladder or bowel control, or cause pain or stiffness in the back or neck.
+The majority of people who suffer from spinal cord injuries require wheelchairs or other assistive devices to manage their mobility loss.
 In extreme cases, they may even be paralyzed below the injury.

 Traumatic Brain Injuries (TBIs)